GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 All channel packets that require acknowledgment MUST be acknowledged at least once.
 When MC_ACK frames are sent less frequently, clients need to retain ACK range information long enough to avoid permanently omitting acknowledgment of received channel packets.

+ACK_FREQUENCY and IMMEDIATE_ACK frames defined by {{I-D.ietf-quic-ack-frequency}} do not affect MC_ACK generation unless a future extension explicitly defines such behavior.
+The ACK policy for MC_ACK frames is instead defined by the MC_ANNOUNCE frame for the corresponding channel.

 (TODO: Would there be value in reusing the multiple packet number space version of ACK_MP from {{Section 12.2 of I-D.draft-ietf-quic-multipath}}, defining channel ID as the packet number space?  at 2022-05 they're identical except the Channel ID and types.)

 MC_ACK frames are formatted as shown in {{fig-mc-channel-ack-format}}.